☝️Small business or a startup? See if you qualify for our special offer.

-You can also add custom functionality to the Toolbar and the context menu.
-For more details, refer to the Customizing the Toolbar and Customizing the context menu guides.
+You can also add custom functionality to the Toolbar or the context menu.

 Step 1. Сreate an HTML structure to represent your control, such as a pop-up window, container, dropdown, button, etc.

 Step 2.
-Use the Flexmonster API getter methods to retrieve the component’s current state.
+Use the Flexmonster API getter methods to retrieve the component’s state.
 For example:

 See the full list of Flexmonster API calls.